cheesce/FrozenCookies/README.md

 - version 1.7.6
 - a lot of changes to increase accuracy of calculations and improvements on the overall performance
 - finally fixed the real problem with recurring achievments notifications
+- for better performance at start of a new run, a maximum of 25 upgrades are added to the recommendation list these are selected in the order unlocked and cheapest first, then cheapest locked
+- added a probs.html which calculates the cookieinfo array to then be copypasted in cc_upgrades_prerequsits.js If the game changes the behaviour on golden cookies effects, this can now easily be recalculated.
+  In this version, the fools day option and a god option is left out as this would increase the size of the table by a factor of
+  4 and they are not really needed for FC in my option.
+Also changes of the probs regarding the last selected cookie effect are ignored like in older versions of FC

 TODO:
 For next update: